pravega/pravega-operator/Docs.md

           claimName: pravega-tier2
 ```

-After creating the cluster the cluster instance can be viewed using the following command:
+After creating the cluster, the cluster instance can be viewed using the following command:

 ```bash
 $ kubectl get PravegaCluster